AndromedaStud/corne-cob/README.md

 ---

 ## Project Status
-**Version:** v0
+**Version:** v0.9

-> This version is still in development and not yet ready for production.
+> This version is still in development and may not be ready for production.

 ---